 The Collective Bargaining Agreement between the Pennsylvania State System of Higher Education (State System) and the Association of Pennsylvania State College and University Faculties (APSCUF) indicates that faculty are responsible for continuing scholarly growth.
 Article 12, Section B2 of the current Collective Bargaining Agreement provides a list of the types of scholarly work which can be used to provide evidence of continuing scholarly growth.
 The CBA, however, provides no benchmarks regarding what constitutes sufficient quality or quantity of scholarly output.
 That determination is left to those involved in the evaluation, tenure, and promotion processes.

 The benchmark for what constitutes satisfactory scholarly growth in the Eberly College is influenced substantially by the expectations of AACSB International.
 Both the State System and this institution have expressed continued commitment to maintenance of accreditation by AACSB.
 AACSB indicates that there should be clear evidence of currency in a faculty member’s discipline in order for an institution to assign a faculty member to teach in an accredited program.
-Evidence of currency would include a portfolio of scholarly work for the previous five years which includes refereed journal publication.
+Evidence of currency would include a portfolio of scholarly work for the previous five years which includes refereed journal publications.
 Accreditation review teams look at the overall portfolio (for the college as a whole and for each discipline offering a major) as well as each individual faculty member’s research portfolio.
-During the ’90s, there was an expectation that, for each discipline represented in the college, the average faculty research output for teachers in that discipline would be at least two articles during the immediately prior five-year period.
-At that time, most review teams were willing to certify individual faculty members if they had a portfolio of scholarly work which included a minimum of one refereed journal article during the previous five-year period.
-Since that time, it is clear that review teams expect an individual faculty member to have at least two refereed journal articles during the previous five-year period.
-As a consequence, this has become the Eberly College expectation.

 Faculty are given credit for coauthored work, but there is a clear expectation that the faculty member should have contributed significantly to the production of a given article.
-A review team would not look favorably on someone who was the third or fourth author listed on a couple of publications.
 It is always a judgment call, but faculty clearly should have their own research agenda, not simply make minor contributions to somebody else’s work.

 It should be noted that research on instructional pedagogy is quite appropriate.
 It should be noted further, however, that it should not be a total substitute for discipline-related research.
-If a faculty member’s primary instructional responsibility is business education, then a major commitment to research on pedagogy is appropriate.
-Other faculty members, however, should focus substantial attention to discipline related research to complement their commitment to classroom instruction.
+Faculty members should focus substantial attention on discipline related research to complement their commitment to classroom instruction.
 It is true that this institution has a strong commitment to classroom instruction.
 For that reason, it might be ideal if faculty devote a significant amount of attention to pedagogy to complement discipline-related work.

 As noted above, each faculty member should have his or her own research agenda, and that research agenda should be connected to what that faculty member does in the classroom.
 Faculty members who do not have such a research agenda are simply not meeting their responsibility to the college.
 Because of the institutional commitment to AACSB accreditation, the management of this university is committed to an interpretation of scholarly growth consistent with the standards of AACSB International.
-As noted above, the current expectation by AACSB review teams is that an individual faculty member will have a research portfolio which includes a minimum of two refereed journal publications in the most recent five-year period in order to be considered academically qualified.
+The expectation by AACSB review teams is that an individual faculty member will have a research portfolio which includes refereed journal publications in the most recent five-year period in order to be considered academically qualified.

 At one time, the IUP University-wide Tenure and Promotion Committees would tenure and promote selected faculty members with nominal records of scholarly growth.
 In recent years, however, that has not been the case.
 In fact, the expectations of the University-wide Tenure and Promotions Committees would appear to be consistent with the expectations of AACSB International accreditation review teams.
 Individual departmental evaluation committees and departmental chairpersons are given wide latitude in passing judgment on the scholarly work of their peers.
 In order to enhance the tenure and promotion prospects of those peers, however, committees and chairperson evaluations should be consistent with the expectations outlined above.